manuel-uberti/manuel-uberti.github.io/_posts/2018-01-23-dcd-expectations.md

 ### Join the community
 Last but not least, I will set aside my never-ending fight with sociability and enjoy the Clojure community for real.
-I’ll be in Amsterdam from Friday afternoon to Sunday evening, so you will have plenty of time to join me in some healthy discussions about your favourite programming language.
+I’ll be in Amsterdam from Friday afternoon to Sunday evening, so you will have enough time to join me in some healthy discussions about your favourite programming language.
 Or Emacs, if you fancy wild topics.